UnifiedPush/specifications/specifications/android.md

 ## Link Activity

-The distributor exposes an activity the end user application can request using the deeplink `unifiedpush://link`.
+The distributor exposes an activity the end user application can request using the deep link `unifiedpush://link`.

 This allows user to set a default distributor and to use the system UI to select the distributor.
 End user applications SHOULD use this method to link to a distributor when selecting a distributor for the first time, for instance when the user login to the application, or when UnifiedPush is enabled.

-End user applications MUST NOT rely on the default application opening the deeplink when the users want to select manually their distributor.
+End user applications MUST NOT rely on the default application opening the deep link when the users want to select manually their distributor.

 This activity MUST have an intent filter for incoming links with the following features:
 * The intent action is `android.intent.action.VIEW`